gvwilson/thirdbit/src/fiction/iffy/1/index.md

 "You mind I try a couple of pieces while you're out?"

 Mister Mishra shook his head.
-"Nuh uh, *ji*.
+"Nuh uh, girl.
-Nobody touches my darlin' 'less I'm here to watch.
+Nobody touches my darlin' without I'm here to watch.
-You break her,
+You break that,
-I'll have to send up to Amundsen for parts, and odds are they have to send all the way to Taz."
+I'll have t' send up t' Amundsen for parts, and odds are they have t' send all the way up to Taz."

 "Aright," Iffy said,
 feigning disappointment even though she'd known what the answer would be.